Freelancer-Protocol/docs/example.md

   <img src="/images/StevesEmail.png" alt="accessibility text" >
 </div>

-He enters his payment info (client need to before a milestone can start), he details his specs for the homepage.
+He enters his payment info (client need to for the milestone to start) and details his specs for the homepage.
 He then previews the milestone before sending it.

  <div class ="example-image medium-big">